 Whether your visitors come from a search engine, social media, email, or elsewhere, their arrival should feel the same: secure and welcome.
 What you write in your homepage should immediately validate that they are in the right place and will be able to find what they are searching for.

 The second priority of your homepage is to inform the visitor.
-Do not go into details on any one product, specialization, or feature.
-Write so that your homepage quickly supplies for visitors a snapshot of your business: your products/services, your general feel, and what’s in it for them.
-Think of your homepage as a sort of “shell” for your business, that also equips visitors to fill in the rest according to what ‘s important to them.
+Do not go into details about any one product, specialization, or feature.
+Write so that your homepage quickly supplies visitors with a snapshot of your business: your products/services, your general feel, and what’s in it for them.
+Think of your homepage as a sort of “shell” for your business, that also equips visitors to fill in the rest according to what is important to them.

 You don’t actually want visitors staying on your homepage.
 Once your homepage validates and informs, it should then send visitors to other pages of your website so that they can learn about your business, engage with it, and even convert into leads or customers.
 Identify the key actions you want users to make, then make sure your homepage content directs them toward those actions.
 Visitors don’t want to have to figure out what to do, they want to know what they can do, and then be guided through it.